MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

 <span style="color:#ff6600;">**Card API Endpoints**</span>

-Tests must use only requests given here.
+When testing these endpoints, please use the test cases and test data from the Sandbox.

 ## Activations

 **Credit**

-### Activate Inactive Credit Card
+### Credit Activate v1: Activate inactive card
 This case activates a card.

 #### Request